Solutions · Autonomous vehicles

 The driver is software, not a person

-Demographics, licence history, claims history — none of it applies.
+Demographics, licence history, and claims history: none of it applies.
 The thing driving the car is a model release, not a human being.

 02